jtstothard/Dangerous-Magic-and-Aywin-Magleth/content/Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/Buildings/Cloudbrow Farm & Barn.md

 ## **Building Summary**

-**Cloudbrow Farm & Barn** is the agricultural heart of the Cloudbrow family operations and the epicentre of the supernatural lycanthropy outbreak that has terrorised [[Cerbereburn|Cerbereburn]].
+**Cloudbrow Farm & Barn** is the agricultural heart of the Cloudbrow family operations and the epicentre of the supernatural lycanthropy outbreak that has terrorised [[Places/Continents/Jealeon/Regions/Aswesh/Towns/Cerbereburn/index|Cerbereburn]].
 This working farm has become a crime scene where werechickens emerged and the beloved [[Mrs Cluckerson]] mysteriously disappeared.

 ---